What is inheritance tax?

 Election for IHT

-POAT is payable where the value of an asset exceeds, roughly, £100,000, and IHT does not begin to be payable until a person’s estate exceeds £325,000.
-It is advantageous for those whose estates are valued at between those figures to pay IHT instead of POAT when possible.
+POAT is payable where the value of an asset exceeds, roughly, £100,000, whereas IHT does not begin to be payable until a person’s estate exceeds £325,000.
+It is therefore advantageous for those whose estates are valued at between those figures to elect to be taxed under IHT instead of POAT when possible.
 In addition, the IHT in this case would be payable on death, while POAT is an annual tax on income while the taxable person is still living.

 If you want more detailed guidance, you can find this in the Inheritance Tax Manual on GOV.UK.